 John T. Betterton was appointed secretary of the Board on February 19, 2002.
 Mr. Betterton is responsible for providing notices of all public meetings of the Board and its committees, compiling and publishing records of all actions taken by the Board and assuring that all bids for Port contracts are received on time and opened in public.
 Prior to his appointment, Mr. Betterton was an employee of the City of Oakland, where he served as deputy chief of staff to the city manager and as senior aide to Oakland Mayor Jerry Brown.
 Mr. Betterton received a Bachelor of Arts degree in philosophy and political science from the University of Tennessee.

-Jean Banker is the Port's Deputy Executive Director.
-Prior to this position Ms. Banker had been the Port's Manager of Finance and Administrative Services for the Maritime Division since August, 2007.
-She has worked in public service and transportation policy for the past 22 years.
-Prior to joining the Port, Jean worked for 13 years as Deputy Director of Capital Programs for the New York Metropolitan Transportation Authority (MTA) where she assisted in getting approval of nearly $4 billion of Federal New Start funds for two of the MTA's large expansion projects.
-Jean holds a Bachelor of Arts degree from Vassar College and a Master's in Public Policy from Harvard's Kennedy School of Government.
+Jean Banker is the Port's Principal Assistant to the Executive Director.
+Prior to this position Ms. Banker has served as the Port's Deputy Executive Director, Acting Maritime Director, and Manager of Finance and Administrative Services for the Maritime Division.
+She has been with the Port since August, 2007.
+Ms. Banker has worked in public service and transportation policy for the past 22 years.
+Prior to joining the Port, Ms. Banker worked for 13 years as Deputy Director of Capital Programs for the New York Metropolitan Transportation Authority (MTA) where she assisted in getting approval of nearly $4 billion of Federal New Start funds for two of the MTA's large expansion projects.
+Ms. Banker holds a Bachelor of Arts degree from Vassar College and a Master's in Public Policy from Harvard's Kennedy School of Government.
 She lives in Oakland with her husband and their two children.

 As the director/chief engineer, Mr. Chan oversees the Port of Oakland's Engineering Division, which consists of four departments: Project Design and Delivery – Aviation; Project Design and Delivery – Maritime; Engineering Services; and Utilities.